MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Real-time telemetry ingestion

 The connectors described in Scope need the following permission to request the real-time telemetry ingestion service.

+- PlaceDeviceTelemetry.ReadWrite.All

 You must complete the admin consent or create a Microsoft Entra application with the permission based on the selected architecture.

-The PlaceDeviceTelemetry.ReadWrite.All permission.
-For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).
+See the [Microsoft Graph Permissions Reference](/graph/permissions-reference) to learn more about PlaceDeviceTelemetry.ReadWrite.All permission.

-The following diagram outlines the architecture references for telemetry ingestion.
+The following diagram outlines the architecture for telemetry ingestion.

 :::image type="content" source="./media/connected-buildings/connected-buildings-architectures2.png" alt-text="A diagram that outlines the architecture references for telemetry ingestion.":::